abhaagar/flightAnalytics/README.md

 # flightAnalytics
-# Initial implementation of the exploratory idea to understand the pricing dynamics of flights.
+Initial implementation of an exploratory idea to understand the pricing dynamics of flights in India.
-# The current impl scraps a very popular ecommerce website, and dump the data in MySQL db.
+The current implementation scraps a very popular ecommerce website, and dumps the daily prices of flights in MySQL db to maintain a history.
-# The historical prices of flight, and used to understand how they vary.
-Objective was to find
-# the answers of following questions:
+Then this is used to understand how flight prices vary.
+Objective was to find answers of the following questions:
-# 1)- Best period to book a flight to get cheapest price.
+1)- Best period to book a flight to get cheapest price.
-# 2)- Price variations of same time flight on different week days.
+2)- Price variations of same time flight on different week days.
-# 3)- In what months flight prices are cheap?
+3)- In what months flight prices are cheap?
-# 4)- What/why are some routes more cheaper?
+4)- What/why are some routes more cheaper?